popolo-project/popolo-spec/specs/vote.md

     >Dave checks how political parties voted on an important bill.

-1. the [organization](/specs/organization.html) that is voting

-    >In the House of Representatives of New Zealand, the parties cast the votes, not the members.
+    >In the [House of Representatives of New Zealand](http://www.parliament.nz/en-nz/features/00NZPHomeNews20121019a1/conscience-votes), the parties regularly cast the votes, not the members.

 1. the option chosen by the voter